 - 1. A description of the work which was performed under the off-site RI. - 2.
-Any modification from this work scope and the reason for the modifications - 3.
-The nature and extent of the off-site groundwater plume - 4.
-Soil, and groundwater conditions that were observed - 5.
-Analytical data in tabular form comparing results to the most current applicable guidance - 6.
-Cross sections and data figures - 7.
-Laboratory analytical data, sampling logs and well completion logs for all samples and areas covered by the investigation - 8.
-Scaled drawings showing the locations of temporary sampling points, monitoring wells and surface water sampling locations.
+Any modification from this work scope and the reason for the modifications. - 3.
+The nature and extent of the off-site groundwater plume. - 4.
+The results of soil gas sampling and the potential for soil vapor intrusion into off-site structures. - 5.
+Soil, and groundwater conditions that were observed. - 6.
+Analytical data in tabular form comparing results to the most current applicable guidance. - 7.
+Cross sections and data figures. - 8.
+Laboratory analytical data, sampling logs and well completion logs for all samples and areas covered by the investigation. - 9.
+Scaled drawings showing the locations of temporary sampling points, monitoring wells, soil gas and surface water sampling locations.

-7.0 PROJECT SCHEDULE
+8.0 PROJECT SCHEDULE